 Every home and car should have a tote bag or two hung by the door or stashed in the trunk, ready for those last-minute shopping trips or outings.
 Why not make it a national parks themed tote bag?
 It might just brighten up their day at the same time.
 Even when they’re dashing to the car in the rain, with a bagful of groceries.

 Whether it’s a map of Grand Teton, a classic Yellowstone or a set of four prints, a poster can be used to add interest to any room.
 Display it in the basement to make the place more homely, or it could take pride of place above the work desk in their home office.

 Like a mug, a piece of well-chosen glassware has the potential to be used on a daily basis – or perhaps they’d prefer to save it for special occasions.
 Choose between bear or Acadia printed pint glasses for beer, or select a Rocky Mountains tumbler for topping up on water.

 Why not take the national parks into the kitchen, too?
 A wooden or tempered glass cutting board is always an incredibly useful item, and could be used to hold snacks as well as for slicing up bread or vegetables.
 You can choose their favorite National Park, whether that’s Sequoia or Acadia – or opt for a wooden map of Wyoming.

 73-75.
 National Parks Keychains

-Pick between a range of National Park keychains – including an unusual, 3D embroidered Joshua Tree one – and again you have a practical gift that they can use daily.
+Pick between a range of national park keychains – including an unusual, retro motel-style one – and again you have a practical gift that they can use daily.
 A keychain of a decent size not only makes a set of keys look cool, it also makes them easier to find.
 Whether they’ve fallen to the bottom of a bag or are lying around the house somewhere.

 76-78.
 National Parks Blankets and Throws